An introduction to mental wellbeing

 Continuous pressure to succeed does nothing to help us relax.
 Against us is a need to perform at our best, and to keep up with the ever increasing standards.
 What is this doing to us?
 It’s putting us under stress, making us anxious and leaving us with a low mood.

 Stress is not an illness in itself.
 It tends to manifest itself by way of unpleasant symptoms, both physical and mental.
 These include the feeling of nervousness, a racing heartbeat and sharpening senses, as well as a feeling of being overwhelmed, irritable or restless.
-It occurs when we are put under too much pressure and we struggle to react rationally or to relax.
+It occurs when we are put under too much pressure and we struggle to relax and react rationally.

 Anxiety is the reaction to undue stress.
 It can be triggered by a wide range of circumstances including performing or speaking in public or social situations.
 Anxiety can be treated in a similar way to stress, and finding an effective management technique for you goes a long way towards easing your symptoms.